Shaquib07/TinDog/README.md

-TinDog Starting Files
-This is a tindog website where you can find your dog match and buy it.
+This is a Tindog website where you can find your dog match and buy it.